Stasiu51/RISCMachine/README.md

 My model for the time to execute a program is as follows.
 The clock time is chosen to be fairly low (therefore inexpensive) whilst still benefiting from a cache.
 The other times are taken from memory access times and L1 cache access times of modern Intel CPUs:

 - The CPU runs at 1GHz, and all instructions take one cycle (1ns) to execute.
-In addition
+In addition:

-- For a LOAD/STORE operation, a cache hit (reading from/writing to the SRAM cache) pauses execution for 1ns (equivalent to one extra cycle).
+- for a LOAD/STORE operation, a cache hit (reading from/writing to the SRAM cache) pauses execution for 1ns (equivalent to one extra cycle);

-- For a LOAD/STORE operation, a cache miss (reading from/writing to the DRAM memory) pauses execution for 80ns.
+- for a LOAD/STORE operation, a cache miss (reading from/writing to the DRAM memory) pauses execution for 80ns.

 - The memory cost of running a program will be the number of unique memory locations in both the data caches and the RAM.
 I track both seperately.